What is Headless SEO and How Does it Affect SEO?

 The opportunities provided by headless SEO are limitless and fascinating.
 Imagine how amazing content-led experiences online merchants will be able to offer for their potential customers, or how much easier content administration will be for large international enterprise websites.

-But the beauty of headless SEO is everything we can’t yet anticipate, all the amazing ways that digital teams will use all of this potential.
+However, the beauty of headless SEO lies in everything we can’t yet anticipate, all the amazing ways that digital teams will utilize this potential.

 While ensuring an effective technical SEO setup on the front end is essential, headless also allows for modifications to the CMS to optimize workflows.